 Females breed primarily between March and October but in warmer climates can breed in other months.
 Litter sizes range from 1-9 pups.
 Deer mice tolerate each other, but females in estrus will defend territories.

 Deer mice are associated with two key diseases, Hantavirus and Lyme disease so technicians should visit the CDC.gov to learn more about both of these infectious diseases.

 Control of deer mice mirrors that of house mice.
 Habitat modification, exclusion, traps, and toxicants labeled for deer mice, are standard controls.
 Technicians are admonished not to assume toxicants will resolve infestations if alternative and preferred foods are available.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.